 Flotation Devices – Hazards

 Flotation devices such as vests, arm bands, flotation swim suits, etc, give children a false sense of security and hold them in postures that are not compatible with swimming skills.
 If a child learns that he can jump in the water and go into a vertical posture and he will be able to breathe, he is getting the wrong idea about that environment.
 Flotation devices are for children who cannot swim.
-Children who cannot swim should not be allowed to learn that it is safe to play in the water while relying on a crutch.
-Life jackets must be worn in a boat or around the water when there is the potential for an accidental submersion; they are not a substitute for the ability to swim or for adult supervision.
+Children who cannot swim should be not be allowed to learn that it is safe to play in the water while relying on a crutch.
+Life jackets must be worn in a boat or around the water when there is the potential for an accidental submersion; they are not a substitutes for the ability to swim or for adult supervision.
 Even after your child has had lessons, no child is drown-proof.
 Always have adult supervision around water.

 ISR has proven instruction techniques which are uniquely tailored to your child’s needs based on comprehensive assessment and continual monitoring of your child’s health and skill attainment, by certified ISR Instructors.